CMPUT301F20T24/Unlibrary/README.md

 ### Running unit tests

-> :warning: **Why are some tests commented out?**: We implemented Hilt/DI quite late in the project and missed some refactorings and in order to test some of the modules, we needed to refactor production code.
+> :warning: **Why are some tests commented out?** We implemented Hilt/DI quite late in the project and missed some refactorings and in order to test some of the modules, we needed to refactor production code.
 Given the amount of time we have left, we decided not to finish some of the unit tests.

 #### From CLI
 ```bash